Early-Career Researchers

 The post-doc phase usually entails the development of one’s own research profile in temporary research positions.
 These include:

-The requirements for a Habilitation or equivalent accomplishments that post-docs have to meet vary immensely from one discipline to the next.
-Depending on the discipline and area of expertise, there can be vast differences in expectations with respect to the number of publications and successful funding proposals as well as teaching experience and international networks.
+The requirements for a hbilitation or equivalent accomplishments that post-docs have to meet vary immensely from one discipline to the next.
+Depending on the discipline and area of expertise, there can be vast differences in expectations with respect to the number of publications and successful funding proposals, as well as teaching experience and international networks.
 Make sure you obtain detailed information about the expected achievements in your discipline.
-The CVs and publication lists of recently appointed professors can be a good point of departure.
+The CVs and publication lists of recently appointed professors can be a good starting point.
 In addition, please familiarize yourself with the appointment process for professorships.

 Not all researchers with a PhD become professors.
 There is only a limited number of chairs and permanent positions.
 The vast majority of PhD holders eventually leave their jobs at research institutions and pursue careers outside of academia.
 It is therefore important for post-docs to be clear about one’s own aspirations, build a strong profile, and explore alternative career paths.
 We warmly invite you to use the University of Bremen’s consultation and workshop offers for post-docs.